learn-static/writing-with-visualizations/content/instructors/topic-data.md

 Topic modeling was performed on our demo corpus using the [jsLDA](https://mimno.infosci.cornell.edu/jsLDA/){:target="_blank" rel="noopener"} tool by David Mimno.
 Information on the number of iterations performed on each corpus can be found in the project template's GitHub repository at [_data/topic-data.csv](https://github.com/learn-static/text-analysis/blob/main/_data/topic-data.csv){:target="_blank" rel="noopener"} spreadsheet.

-The stopword list used for the State of the Union Address topic modeling and analysis is the Buckley-Salton stopword list, retrieved from Alan Liu workshop at [http://dhworkshop.pbworks.com/w/file/105416844/Buckley-Salton-stopword-list.txt](http://dhworkshop.pbworks.com/w/file/105416844/Buckley-Salton-stopword-list.txt){:target="_blank" rel="noopener"}.
+The stopword list used for the State of the Union Address and Party Platform topic modeling is the Buckley-Salton stopword list, retrieved from Alan Liu's workshop at [http://dhworkshop.pbworks.com/w/file/105416844/Buckley-Salton-stopword-list.txt](http://dhworkshop.pbworks.com/w/file/105416844/Buckley-Salton-stopword-list.txt){:target="_blank" rel="noopener"}.
 The Buckley-Salton stopword list was also used for the Party Platforms, with the addition of three words: america, american, and americans.

 ## Prepare New Topic Data

-**Topic Data Format**
+**Formatting Topic Data**

 When formatted topic data is added to the project template /_data/topics/ and /_data/documents/ folders, the Writing with Visualizations project template will automatically generate line graphs that show the percentage of each topic across all documents.

-You will need:
+You will need to upload:

+**A "Topic" CSV**

 A CSV containing the fields topic, tokencount, words, and topicname: